-Every once in a while we’re asked what is the number one thing that Elkhart area homeowner's can do to secure their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the number one thing that Elkhart area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is extremely important to the ideal operation of your HVAC system, as well as your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not a tough thing to do for most Elkhart homeowners, but there are often two obstacles to actually accomplishing this task:

 - Knowing just how often to swap out your furnace or air conditioner filter.